 - are U.S. citizens (regardless of their location) or permanent residents of the U.S.

-The Henry Grass Rising Stars in Neuroscience Award targets a key career stage when individual recognition and support are particularly significant.
 By recognizing individual scientists, the Award is intended to contribute to a critical reshaping of the demographics of research faculty.
 Its focus is on researchers at a crucial career stage, when many are, or soon will be, ready to apply for faculty positions.
 Independent research projects are taking shape, but few opportunities exist to garner outside recognition.
 During this vulnerable period, BIPOC and women scientists frequently opt out of academia.
 With the protracted length of academic training, the years following the dissertation may discourage gifted and highly qualified trainees from continuing in a research career track, as they intersect with concerns about career prospects, lack of support and recognition, job insecurity, financial concerns, and personal life changes, including family commitments and increasing related costs, such as childcare.
 The effects are well documented.
 While the number of BIPOC scientists graduating from PhD programs has increased almost ten-fold in the past decade, the diversity of faculty applicant pool and hires at most universities and medical schools has been little-impacted.
 Likewise, while women make up roughly half of biology PhDs, they hold less than 29% of tenure-track faculty positions, a number that has changed little over two decades.

 Applicants may be nominated or self-nominated, with nominees in any case responsible for completing the application, which will consist of: